Huldrych Zwingli: Politics, confessions, the Kappel Wars and death (1529–1531)

 The peace treaty of the First Kappel War did not define the right of unhindered preaching in the Catholic states.
 Zwingli interpreted this to mean that preaching should be permitted, but the Five States suppressed any attempts to reform.
 The Burgrecht cities considered different means of applying pressure to the Five States.
-Basel and Schaffhausen preferred quiet diplomacy while Zürich wanted armed conflict.
+Basel and Schaffhausen preferred quiet diplomacy while Zurich wanted armed conflict.
 Zwingli and Jud unequivocally advocated an attack on the Five States.
 Bern took a middle position which eventually prevailed.
-In May 1531, Zürich reluctantly agreed to impose a food blockade.
+In May 1531, Zurich reluctantly agreed to impose a food blockade.
 It failed to have any effect and in October, Bern decided to withdraw the blockade.
-Zürich urged its continuation and the Burgrecht cities began to quarrel among themselves.
+Zurich urged its continuation and the Burgrecht cities began to quarrel among themselves.

-On 9 October 1531, in a surprise move, the Five States declared war on Zürich.
-Zürich's mobilisation was slow due to internal squabbling and, on 11 October, 3500 poorly deployed men encountered a Five States force nearly double their size near Kappel.
+On 9 October 1531, in a surprise move, the Five States declared war on Zurich.
+Zurich's mobilisation was slow due to internal squabbling and, on 11 October, 3500 poorly deployed men encountered a Five States force nearly double their size near Kappel.
 Many pastors, including Zwingli, were among the soldiers.
-The battle lasted less than one hour and Zwingli was among the 500 casualties in the Zürich army.
+The battle lasted less than one hour and Zwingli was among the 500 casualties in the Zurich army.

-Zwingli had considered himself first and foremost a soldier of Christ; second a defender of his country, the Confederation; and third a leader of his city, Zürich, where he had lived for the previous twelve years.
-Ironically, he died at the age of 47, not for Christ nor for the Confederation, but for Zürich.
+Zwingli had considered himself first and foremost a soldier of Christ; second a defender of his country, the Confederation; and third a leader of his city, Zurich, where he had lived for the previous twelve years.
+He died at the age of 47.

 In Tabletalk, Luther is recorded saying: "They say that Zwingli recently died thus; if his error had prevailed, we would have perished, and our church with us.
 It was a judgment of God.
 That was always a proud people.
 The others, the papists, will probably also be dealt with by our Lord God."

 Erasmus wrote, "We are freed from great fear by the death of the two preachers, Zwingli and Oecolampadius, whose fate has wrought an incredible change in the mind of many.
 This is the wonderful hand of God on high."
 Oecolampadius had died on 24 November.
 Erasmus also wrote, "If Bellona had favoured them, it would have been all over with us."